darkfire000/gsc-rust/README.md

 <a href="https://github.com/egee-irl/gsc-rust/wiki/server.log">server.log</a> - Not a config file but an equally important file that stores all the server activity.

+If you want to change the server's configuration after you've launched it, you can find the config files in the ``cfg`` directory located where your volumes are mounted.
+See the <a href="https://github.com/egee-irl/gsc-docs">gsc-docs</a> repo for more information about volumes.

 ### Updating The Server

 Rust follows a pretty regular update & wipe schedule.
 A minor update occurs every Thursday, and a major update & map wipe happens every _first_ Thursday of the month.
 All updates require rebooting of the server, and the wipe update will restart all map data and sometimes player data (blueprints, etc).